 Network analysis layers (such as a route layer) are not supported output parameter data types for ArcGIS Server clients.
 So the Select Data tool is used to get the Routes sublayer from the route analysis layer.

 The Directions tool generates the driving directions and outputs them to a text, XML, or HTML file, depending on which the user chooses.
-However, the XML option is removed from the list when running the resultant task from ArcGIS for Server.
+However, the XML option is removed from the list when running the resultant task from ArcGIS Server.
 This option is removed by unchecking XML in Service Editor, under File Type for Directions, when publishing the service.
 The SolveSucceeded variable derived from the Solve tool is used as a precondition for the Directions tool.
 This means that the directions file is generated only if the Solve tool can find a route between input points.

 By documenting the item description of the geoprocessing model, you are also documenting the resulting service and its parameters because the publishing wizard copies the text to the item description of the service.
 Describing, or documenting, the service is required and helps users understand how to successfully interact with the service and find shortest routes.
 The model and script tool for this example are documented; you can inspect the documentation by right-clicking the geoprocessing model in the Table Of Contents window and choosing Item Description.

 The geoprocessing service is published as described in the steps below.
 Publishers must be able to copy data to ArcGIS Server for the service to publish successfully.

 - Open ShortestRouteService.mxd.
 The default location for the tutorial data is C:\arcgis\ArcTutor\GP Service Examples\Network Analyst\ShortestRoute.